-To diagnose gallbladder disease, a comprehensive abdominal exam should be completed.
-This will include checking for pain in the abdomen, and one or more of the following tests and procedures may be used.
+To diagnose gallbladder disease, your doctor will ask you about your medical history and perform an abdominal exam.
+This will include checking for pain in the abdomen.
+One or more of the following tests and procedures may be used:

 Detailed Patient History

 A list of symptoms being experienced and any personal or family history of gallbladder disease are important.
-A general health assessment may also be performed to determine if any other signs of a long-term gallbladder disease are present.
+A general health assessment may also be performed to determine if there are any signs of a long-term gallbladder disease.

-Symptomatic cholecystitis will show stones on 20 percent of abdominal X-rays if they contain calcium.
+Symptomatic cholecystitis will sometimes show stones on abdominal X-rays if the stones contain calcium.
 An X-ray of the chest may show pleurisy or pneumonia.
-A normal X-ray should not deter from further investigation.
+However, your doctor should keep investigating even if your X-ray is normal.

-This is the main method of diagnosis and usually reveals the presence of gallstones, thickened walls, or any other problems within the gallbladder.
-Ultrasonography produces pictures with an instrument with sound waves.
+Ultrasonography uses sound waves to produce images of your organs.
+Ultrasonography is the main method of diagnosis for gallbladder disease and usually reveals the presence of gallstones, thickened walls, or any other problems in your gallbladder.

 Blood tests are done to check for increased white blood cells and liver function.

 Sometimes surgery to remove the gallbladder is your best option.
-It can be done either by opening the abdomen, or laproscopically, which involves making three holes and inserting a camera.
-The type of surgery allows for easier and faster recovery with virtually no scar.
-If there are no urgent complications, most surgeons prefer this method.
+It can be done either by opening your abdomen, or laproscopically, which involves making three holes and inserting a camera.
+Laparoscopic surgery allows for easier and faster recovery with minimal scarring.
+Most surgeons prefer to use this method for those who don’t have urgent complications.

-The gallbladder may at some point form an abnormal passageway (fistula) to help process the liver’s bile.
+The gallbladder may form an abnormal passageway, or fistula, to help process the liver’s bile.
 This is the most severe problem associated with gallbladder disease.
-Complications include obstruction of the intestine, inflammation, perforation (a hole in the gallbladder), bacterial contamination, and malignant transformation.
+Complications can also include: